 Best Time To Visit Ladakh

+The Best time to visit Ladakh is during the summer season from the month of April to July during this time temperature is between 15 to 30 Degree Celsius.
 Ladakh is known for its extremely low temperatures almost all through the year.
 While it is quite pleasant in the summer time, the winters are exceedingly cold unforgiving.
-Well, in that case, naturally the best time to visit Ladakhis during the summers.
+Well, in that case, naturally the best time to visit Ladakh is during the summers.

 |April to July||15° C to 30° C||Summer|